Four Ways To Reduce and Avoid Estate Tax

 Getting an Estate Planning Attorney

+For larger estates and when considering estate tax avoidance strategies, get advice from an experienced estate planning lawyer and financial planner.
 A lawyer will be able to analyze your estate and formulate the best strategies to avoid estate taxes and fulfill your wishes.

-Many lawyers provide free consultations for potential clients.
-These meetings let you get legal advice and decide if the attorney or law firm meets your needs.
+Lawyers provide consultations for potential clients.
+These meetings allow you to receive legal advice and determine if the attorney or law firm meets your needs.
+To get the most out of a consultation, ask informed questions such as:

 - What are your attorney’s fees and billing options?